oracle-livelabs/multicloud/helidon-verrazzano/build-and-push-app-image/build-and-push-app-image.md

     >Now you have both the tenancy namespace and endpoint for your region.

-4. Copy the following command and paste it in your text editor.
+4. Copy the following command and paste it into your text editor.
 Then replace the *`ENDPOINT_OF_YOUR_REGION`* with the endpoint of your region name, *`NAMESPACE_OF_YOUR_TENANCY`* with your tenancy's namespace and *`your_first_name`* with your's first name.

     ```bash
     <copy>docker build -t ENDPOINT_OF_YOUR_REGION/NAMESPACE_OF_YOUR_TENANCY/quickstart-mp-your_first_name:1.0 .</copy>
     ```
     When the command is ready then run in the Cloud Shell from the `~/quickstart-mp/` directory.
 The build will produce the following result:

     ```bash
     $ cd ~/quickstart-mp/